slopp/freshness_guide/readme.md

 To understand declarative scheduling and freshness policies it helps to run a few experiments.
 Let's begin with a regular schedule:

+> Note, to run this code, follow [these instructions](https://docs.dagster.io/master/getting-started/hello-dagster).

 ```python
 from dagster import asset, repository, define_asset_job, AssetSelection, ScheduleDefinition